JumaryS/What-I-learned-in-week-6/README.md

 ![for loops demo](https://res.cloudinary.com/practicaldev/image/fetch/s--RD5sE5BL--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_66%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/ciwuuuxvt9ew1sxd45hl.gif)

 A for loop helps when looping through an array they are also helpful if you want to run the same code over again and again, each time with a different value.
-In the example above we have an array called numbers that has a value of a few numbers [45,78,95,36,47]
+In the example above we have an array called numbers that has a value of a few numbers [45,78,95,36,47]. we are usuing a for loop  for (i =0; i < numbers.length, i ++) i = 0 is the count used when you loop through the array, i < numbers.legnth means the the count (i =0 ) is going through the loop counting how many values are in the array numbers. i ++ helps count go up an incriment per every value.